ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus.md

 Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.) To help accomplish this:

-* If you have a name and/or set of pronouns that differ from those that appear in your official K-State records, please let me know!
+* If you have a name and/or use pronouns that differ from those that appear in your official K-State records, please let me know!
 * If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to talk with me.
 I want to be a resource for you.
 Remember that you can also submit anonymous feedback (which will lead to me making a general announcement to the class, if necessary to address your concerns).
 * If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources. <anonymity/confidential>